-We talk to a lot of people who are unhappy with their LMS, LXP, adaptive learning platforms, and many other tools.
+We talk to a lot of people who feel they aren’t maximizing the benefits of their LMS, LXP, adaptive learning platforms, and many other tools.
 During those conversations, typically what we find is that it’s not their platform that’s the issue — it’s their content.

 Simply put, their content wasn’t designed for the experiences they are trying to create!